Finding and getting hired for freelance writing jobs is tough. Here are a few tips to help you stand out and snag those coveted writing gigs.

 Get Out There and Find Your Dream Freelance Writing Job

 Finding freelance writing jobs can be tough.
-But you’re the one that gets to write the story of your freelance writing career—and now that you have everything you need to find (and get hired for!) your next opportunity, we have a feeling that story is going to have a happy ending.
+But you’re the one that gets to write the story of your freelance writing career—and now that you have everything you need to find (and get hired for!) your next opportunity, we have a feeling that story will have a happy ending.